DigitalNZ/extraction_point/README.md

 ./bin/extract_as_json.sh person people-page-1.json limit=100\&offset=0
 ```

+##### Known issues

+Topic type names are expected to be in singular form, e.g. "Town",
+rather than plural like "Towns".
+Because of this convention, the
+extraction process will have some unexpected naming for types and
+tables.

+We recommend renaming the topic type name to singular form before
+running the data export step or directly in the resulting sql export file.

 #### Downloading users and relations

 You may also want to bring across `users` for your new system as well